Millionaire real estate heir Robert Durst is sued by the family of his first wife

 Durst has long maintained that he had nothing to do with Berman’s death or his wife’s disappearance.

-Durst is suffering from hydrocephalus, which required brain surgery a couple of years ago, Dick DeGuerin, one of his attorneys, has said.
+He is suffering from hydrocephalus, which required brain surgery a couple of years ago, DeGuerin said.
 Doctors implanted a stent on the right side of his head, the attorney said.

 DeGuerin also said that Durst is “mildly autistic” and has received treatment in the past from one of the country’s leading experts in Asperger’s syndrome and autism.